Asensio Julià

-Asensio Julià i Alvarracín, nicknamed El Pescadoret, the Little Fisherman (c.1759/60, Valencia - 22 February or 25 October 1832, Madrid) was a Spanish painter and engraver who was closely associated with Francisco de Goya.
+Asensio Julià i Alvarracín, nicknamed El Pescadoret, the Little Fisherman (c.1759/60 – 22 February or 25 October 1832) was a Spanish painter and engraver who was closely associated with Francisco de Goya.

 Biography

 He was born in the seaside barrio of Cañamelar and was apparently the son of a fisherman, so he was given the nickname "El Pescadoret"; although this has been brought into question by later research.

 In 1771, at the age of eleven, he entered the Real Academia de San Carlos and studied there until 1775.
 When he turned 19, he spent almost two years fighting the Barbary Pirates along the coast of North Africa until he had to return to Spain because an illness had left him deaf.

 Later, he moved to Madrid, where he worked with Mariano Salvador Maella and was briefly introduced to Goya.
 In 1783, he became a teacher at the Escuela Real de la Merced, a satellite school of the Real Academia de Bellas Artes de San Fernando, and applied to continue his studies at the Academia.
 (In 1818, he became Director of the Escuela.)

 Little more is known of personal life at that time, except that, in 1790, he was living in his old neighborhood in Valencia, near the home of the Marqués de La Romana, to whom he had offered his services, and where Goya had come to recover from a spell of ill health.
 According to a letter from Goya to his friend Martín Zapater, this is where they first became acquainted when Julià sought Goya's recommendation as a mutual friend of Maella.
 At this time, Goya was becoming deaf, so this may have helped form a sympathetic bond between them.